-Folate is part of a healthy diet and is commonly found in green leafy vegetables, legumes, nuts, orange juice and some fruits.
-Folate is a water-soluble form of vitamin B9 that the body requires for cell growth and reproduction.
-Essential for general health, folate has also been shown to reduce birth defects.
+Folate (B9) is part of a healthy diet and is commonly found in green leafy vegetables, legumes, nuts, orange juice and some fruits.
+Folate (B9) is water-soluble, and the body requires it for cell growth and reproduction.
+It is essential for general health.

-The body must digest and process folate before it can be used by the body.
-In fact, the body goes through several steps in order to “break down” the folate and get the full benefit.
+The body must digest and process folic acid, synthetic B9, before it can be used by the body.
+In fact, the body goes through several steps in order to “break down” the folic acid and get the full benefit.
 This is a complex process which is shown, step-by-step, in the chart below.
 As a result of these steps, the body makes a version of the folate called L-methylfolate.

-L-methylfolate is used by the body in the nutritional management of neurotransmitters (necessary chemicals) that affect mood.
-The importance of L-methylfolate in depression is that it, unlike folic acid, can cross the blood brain barrier to help the L-methylfolate deficient brain create the neurotransmitters that affect mood.
-It has been shown that as many as 70% of people with depression have a genetic error called the MTHFR polymorphism that limits their body’s ability to reduce dietary folate or folic acid into L-methylfolate.
+The importance of L-methylfolate is that it, unlike folic acid, can cross the blood brain barrier.
+It has been shown that many people have a genetic error called the MTHFR polymorphism that limits their body’s ability to reduce folic acid into L-methylfolate.

 Other risk factors including certain medications, diseases, lifestyle habits, and age may also increase an individual’s risk of having a less than optimal amount of this necessary chemical, L-methylfolate, in the brain.